saepark/saepark.github.io/index.md

 **Selected Work in Progress**
 - Incentives, Tenure, and the Dynamics of Information Search on Digital Systems.
-- Training vs Termination: How Men and Women Interpret Organizational Strategies in Response to Sexual Harrassment.
 - Gender Effects on Knowledge Sourcing through Digital Tools vs. Social Channels.
 - Work Disruptions and the Dynamics of Intrafirm Knowledge Flows.